mygirl8893/minerstat-linux/clients/claymore-eth/Readme!!!.txt

 	For solo mining, specify "http://" before address, note that this mode is not intended for proxy or HTTP pools, also "-allpools 1" will be set automatically in this mode.
 	Note: The miner supports all Stratum versions for Ethereum, HTTP mode is necessary for solo mining only.
 	Using any proxies will reduce effective hashrate by at least 1%, so connect miner to Stratum pools directly.
 Using HTTP pools will reduce effective hashrate by at least 5%.
+	Miner also supports SSL/TLS encryption for all data between miner and pool (if pool supports encryption over stratum), it significantly improves security.
+	To enable encryption, use "ssl://" or "stratum+ssl://" prefix (or "tls" instead of "ssl"), for example: "-epool ssl://eu1.ethermine.org:5555"

 -ewal 	Your Ethereum wallet address.
 Also worker name and other options if pool supports it.
 	Pools that require "Login.Worker" instead of wallet address are not supported directly currently, but you can use "-allpools 1" option to mine there.